 Whether it’s a place in the choir, a stint in a band or simply listening to the songs that have helped you through life’s ups and downs, all of us understand the unique power of music.
 But music is more than just an enjoyable pastime—it’s an activity that can make you smarter, happier and more productive at any age.
+Read on to find out more about the benefits of music and its connection to brain health.

 Brain scans of professional musicians show that their brains are a cut above the rest.
 For example, the areas of the brain responsible for motor control, auditory processing and spatial coordination tend to be larger.
 Musicians also have a larger corpus callosum— the band of nerve fibers that helps the two hemispheres of the brain communicate.
 Although most of us aren’t professional musicians, we can all reap the benefits of music.
 Research shows that anyone who plays an instrument, sings or dances benefits physically, psychologically and socially from music.